Programming Substrate-Independent Kinetic Barriers with Thermodynamic Binding Networks: Future work

 \section{Future work}

 \seclabel{conc}

 An important type of kinetic barrier is the barrier to nucleation in self-assembly processes.
 For example, in the abstract Tile Assembly Model (aTAM)~\cite{DotCACM,PatitzSurveyJournal} a large nucleation barrier is necessary to ensure correct assembly of complex structures.
-Prior work demonstrated programmable nucleation barriers, both theoretically and experimentally~\cite{SchWin09,SchWin07}.
+Prior work demonstrated programmable nucleation barriers, both theoretically and experimentally~\cite{SchWin09,SchWin07,minev2019crisscross}.
 The TBN model could be used to develop aTAM kinetic barriers that do not rely on the tile geometry.
-These barriers would be stronger, in the sense that they would exist even allowing lattice errors in assembled structures. \todom{DS: Also cite Shih's patent?
-DD: he has a patent on that?!}
+These barriers would be stronger, in the sense that they would exist even allowing lattice errors in assembled structures.

 Ideally we not only want a large energy barrier to ``bad'' configurations, but we want to avoid getting stuck in local minima that keep us from getting to the good configurations.
 We can define ``self-stabilizing'' TBNs with the property that from \emph{any} configuration, the TBN can reach \emph{some} stable configuration with a low energy barrier path.
 This property is true for the grid gate (Theorem~\ref{self_stabilize_to_base}), but it is not true for the translator cycle.
 Is there a systematic way to test for self-stabilization, or ensure that a system is self-stabilizing by satisfying certain general properties?